Niree17/Customer-Churn-Prediction/README.md

 **Feature Engineering** – Selects the most important factors influencing churn.
 **ANN Model** – A fully connected neural network trained to predict churn probability.
 **Evaluation Metrics** – Uses accuracy, precision, recall, and F1-score.
-**Deployable Model** – Can be integrated into a Flask API for real-world use.

 ---